Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Satellite-Derived LST

-\item The depth of penetration depends on the wavelength used.
+The radiometric temperature has four properties: \begin{enumerate} \item It is independent of spatial scale, meaning it can be applied across various scales~\cite{becker1995surface}. \item The depth of penetration depends on the wavelength used.
 In TIR range ($\lambda \approx 10 \, \mu\text{m}$), the depth varies from 1 to 100 $\mu\text{m}$, leading to the term skin temperature~\cite{norman1995terminology}.
 In the microwave range ($\lambda \approx 1 \, \text{cm}$), the depth ranges from 0.1 to 10 cm, hence the term subsurface temperature~\cite{duan2017cross}. \item It is affected by the viewing angle, making it directional~\cite{norman1995terminology}. \item It represents an average temperature derived from all homogeneous and isothermal elements within the IFOV~\cite{norman1995terminology} \end{enumerate}

 Retrieving LST from these radiances presents a challenging and ill-posed problem due to the following reasons:

 \begin{itemize} \item LST retrieval is underdetermined because, for every radiance measurement across \( N \) TIR channels, there are \( N \) unknown LSEs and an unknown LST. \item The radiances measured in different TIR channels are highly correlated, making the system of equations unstable and sensitive to small errors in the data. \end{itemize}